fscd2026/fscd2026.github.io/index.md

 ## ACCEPTED PAPERS
 The list of accepted paper is available [here](https://fscd2026.github.io/accepted/).

+## STREAM VIA ZOOM

+We are pleased to announce that FSCD 2026 will offer free best-effort virtual participation via Zoom.
+The stream will cover the main conference, including the business meeting (without voting rights), but not the workshops nor the FLoC keynote talks.

+In order to access the Zoom link, please register your email in advance [here](https://forms.gle/uoD94EMHbRA6nDhQ6).

 ## BUSINESS MEETING

 The FSCD business meeting is on Wednesday 22th July at 16:00-17:00.
 It includes the election of new Steering Committee members, with the following candidates standing: